noSpamProxy/Reports/Get-NspMsgTrackAsCSV/Readme.md

 ### NoMail
 Does not generate an E-Mail and saves the generated reports to the current execution location.
 Ideal for testing or manual script usage.

+### IpAddress
+  Filter for an IP address.

+### MailSubject
+  Filter for the subject / part of a subject of an email.

+### MaxScl
+  Filter for messages which have a maximal SCL value.

+### MessageId
+  Fitler for the message id of an email.

+### MinScl
+  Filter for messages which have a minimal SCL value.

 ### NoTime
   Mandatory if you do not like to specify a time value in any kind of way.